Fergo/FergoGCode/README.md

-# FergoGCode
+# Fergo GCode

-FergoGCode is a simple utility to convert DXF (up to version 2010) or Gerber files into GCode.
+Fergo GCode is a simple utility to convert DXF (up to version 2010) or Gerber files into GCode.

 ### Objective